LightSystem/WordPress-Plugin-Boilerplate/rss-sync/README.txt

 4. Activate the plugin in the Plugin dashboard

 == Changelog ==

+= 0.5.3 =
+* Added option for toggling using thumbnails.

 = 0.5.2 =
 * Added support to thumbnail/featured images in posts when 'Link to media gallery' is selected in the settings.